atom/atom/docs/internals/keymaps.md

 A semantic event is the name of the custom event that will be triggered on the target of the keydown event when a key binding matches.
-You can use the command palette (bound to `cmd-p`), to get a list of relevant events and their bindings in any focused context in Atom.
+You can use the command palette (bound to `cmd-shift-P`), to get a list of relevant events and their bindings in any focused context in Atom.

 ### Rules for Mapping A Keydown Event to A Semantic Event